vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 This does not mean that
 there was no subsidiary cause or vyāja on the part of the Alvar.
-From this it follows that
-the primary cause for making the jīva an instrument of His Līlā is His omnipotence (svātantryam)
 </details>

 <details><summary>Español</summary>